 These procedures are not recommended on finished leather of any kind.
 Real vintage leather has open pores and will breathe and change in appearance over time.

-The leather will lighten in color and can loose softness due to the oils evaporating out.
+The leather will lighten in color and can lose softness due to the oils evaporating out.
 This is a natural process.
 At the same time, interacting with it, such as where you touch it and where the hide rests on your body, flattens the nap causing it to look dark and shiny.
 This patina process is one of the things that makes vintage leather so appealing to so many people.

 If you have owned your vintage product for some time, you may have noticed the color has changed.
 Or the product is not as soft as it used to be or you're worried about keeping the leather protected from the rain.
 Maybe the original matte finish is all but a distant memory due to the shine that has developed.

 The video covers two techniques, restoring the original matte finish to the hide and restoring the high oil content to the hide.
 Note that both of the techniques will change the look of your bag.
-But restoring the oil content back will extend the life of the product greatly.
+But restoring the oil content will extend the life of the product greatly.

 We found Neetsford Oil works very well and use it when customers return their vintage products to us for leather restoration.
 It's the same oil many people use to break in baseball gloves when they're new.
 You can go more lightly on the inside of the bag due to the area not being affected so negatively by the weather.